lbonanomi/scripts/autosys/Readme.md

-Cherry-pick of perl code relating to Employer's CA-Autosys scheduler.
+Cherry-pick of perl code relating to an old Employer's CA-Autosys scheduler.

-This is likely hopelessly out of date
+This is likely hopelessly out of date due to Autosys 4.5 being EOL'd in 2012.